Skip to main content

 What Causes Schemas to Become Large

 Schemas often grow unintentionally.
-Deep nesting, large enumerations, or heavily reused model definitions can all expand the serialized schema far beyond what is obvious from the original Python or JSON definition.
+Deep nesting, large enumerations, or heavily reused model definitions can expand the serialized schema far beyond what the original Python or JSON definition suggests.

 This commonly happens when Pydantic models are reused directly from application logic.
-Database models, API response objects, or domain models frequently contain far more structure than is required for inference.
+Database models, API response objects, and domain models frequently contain far more structure than inference requires.

-Schemas that rely heavily on $defs, anyOf, or oneOf are particularly expensive, as they force the model to reason over many possible output shapes during generation.
+Schemas that rely heavily on $defs, anyOf, or oneOf are particularly expensive because they force the model to reason over many possible output shapes during generation.

 Takeaways